-As we head towards a period of Brexit-induced uncertainty, SMEs should remain calm as change won’t happen overnight.
+As we head towards a period of Brexit-induced uncertainty, SMEs should remain calm as the Brexit effect on recruitment won’t happen overnight.

 How are SMEs, which rely on a supply of quality people with the skills and experience to help their organisation thrive, coping with the countdown to the UK’s separation from the European Union (EU)?
 While UK firms’ employment of EU nationals has slowed since the referendum vote last summer, the practice remains popular for both employers and EU candidates.